ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > [!roll] Attack - Kaapo attacks lynx again
 > **Result:** 5

 Kaapo's voice is shrill as his shrieks words of magic.
 Twin bolts of fire shoot past Okan and Sakari.
 There is a smell of sizzling hair and hide as they scorch the creature.
+It roars and howls in pain, spitting and hissing, dark shadows coiling around it.